-Andre Agassi Net Worth: Andre Agassi is an American retired professional tennis player and former World No. 1, who has a net worth of $175 million dollars.
+Andre Agassi Net Worth: Andre Agassi is a retired professional American tennis player who has a net worth of $175 million.
 Andre Agassi was ranked number one in the world and is one of only two male tennis players to have won a Career Golden Slam.
 He is the founder of the Andre Agassi Charitable Foundation, which works with at-risk children in Nevada and also funds a K-12 charter school.

-Early Life: Kirk Agassi was born on April 28, 1970, in Las Vegas, Nevada, to Emmanuel "Mike" Agassi, a former Olympic boxer from Iran and Elizabeth "Betty" Agassi.
+Early Life: Andre Kirk Agassi was born on April 28, 1970, in Las Vegas, Nevada, to Emmanuel "Mike" Agassi, a former Olympic boxer from Iran and Elizabeth "Betty" Agassi.
 He has three older siblings – Rita, Philip, and Tami.
-Andre was given the middle name Kirk after Kirk Kerkorian, an Armenian American billionaire.
-Agassi's father, a waiter at Tropicana Las Vegas, met Kerkorian in 1963.
 Agassi won the 1982 National Indoor Boys 14s Doubles Championship in Chicago.
 He was 12.
 At the age of 13, Agassi was sent to Nick Bollettieri's Tennis Academy in Florida.
 He was meant to stay for only three months because that was all his father could afford.
-After thirty minutes of watching Agassi play, Bollettieri, deeply impressed by his talent, called Mike and said: "Take your check back.
+After just a half an hour of watching Agassi play, Bollettieri called Agassi's dad and said: "Take your check back.
 He's here for free."
-Agassi then dropped out of school in the ninth grade to pursue a full-time tennis career.
+Agassi dropped out of school in the ninth grade to pursue a full-time tennis career.

-In 2005, 35-year-old Agassi managed to make it to the finals of the U.S. Open but lost to Roger Federer.
-Already plagued by back problems, he officially retired on September 3, 2006, after losing in the third round of the U.S. Open to Benjamin Becker.
+In 2005, then-35-year-old Agassi managed to make it to the finals of the U.S. Open but lost to Roger Federer.
+Already plagued by back problems, he officially retired on September 3, 2006, after losing in the third round of the U.S. Open/

-Agassi and Graf formed a company called Agassi Graf Holdings.
-They invested in PURE, a nightclub at Caesars Palace, which opened in 2004, and sold it to Angel Management Group in 2010.
+Other Business Ventures: Agassi and his wife Steffi Graf formed a company called Agassi Graf Holdings.
+They invested in a nightclub at Caesars Palace called Pure.
+The nightclub opened in 2004.
+Agassi and Graf sold their stake in Pure to Angel Management Group in 2010.

-In August 2006, Agassi and Graf developed a joint venture with high-end furniture maker Kreiss Enterprises.
-They launched a furniture line called Agassi Graf Collection.
+In August 2006, Agassi and Graf entered into a deal with high-end furniture maker Kreiss Enterprises to launch a furniture line called, of course, Agassi Graf Collection.

 Andre Agassi College Preparatory Academy/Agassi Center For Education: In 2001, Agassi opened the Andre Agassi College Preparatory Academy in Las Vegas.
 The school is a tuition-free charter school for at-risk children in the area.
 He personally donated $35 million to the school.
 In 2009, the graduating class had a 100 percent graduation rate and expected a 100 percent college acceptance rate.